Mouha ou Hammou Zayani: Zaian War

 After the Treaty of Fes (1912), which put Morocco under the French Protectorate, Mouha, at the head of the Zayanes tribe, started a guerrilla war, known as the Zaian War.
 He managed to unite several Berber tribes of the Middle Atlas and fought smaller battles.
 The town of Khénifra was lost to the advancing French forces in June 1914, but in November of the same year, the Battle of El Herri took place and Mouha inflicted heavy losses (around 600 casualties) upon the French military.
 The battle was later dubbed the 'Moroccan Dien Bien Phu' in reference to the decisive battle in the French Indochina War.
 Despite the victory, Mouha could not secure Khénifra and retired to the region of Taoujgalt, where he recruited more men and prepared for further attacks against the French army.
 In May 1920, his sons Hassan and Amharoq who then led the Zayan tribe, surrendered to General Poeymirau.

 Death and legacy

 On 27 March 1921, Mouha was killed in a battle at Azelag N'Tazemourte against his son Hassan, who led a Zayane detachment.
 He was buried at Ben Cherro near Tamalakt where a masouleum and a mosque was built around his tomb.

-His daughter Rabaha married Sultan Abd al-Hafid.
+His daughter Rabha married Sultan Abd al-Hafid.
 He is the grandfather of Lalla Latifa and great grandfather of the current king of Morocco Mohammed VI of Morocco.